 How Do You Become a Medical Assistant?

-The first step to becoming a medical assistant is to complete a vocational school program.
-The comprehensive curriculum prepares you for an entry-level position and industry certification.
+The first step is completing a vocational school program.
+This prepares you for entry-level roles and industry certification.

-The Medical Assistant training program is accredited by the Commission on Accreditation of Allied Health Education Programs, 9355 – 113th St. N, #7709 Seminole, FL 33775 upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The program is accredited by the Commission on Accreditation of Allied Health Education Programs (9355 – 113th St. N, #7709 Seminole, FL 33775) based on recommendations from the Medical Assisting Education Review Board (MAERB).
+Students are also encouraged to maintain a healthy balance between work and life, which supports long-term career satisfaction.

-Contact us today to find out more about how to become a medical assistant on Long Island.
+Contact us today to find out more on how to become a medical assistant on Long Island, New York.